Signature of Joseph Bridger Sr.

 The docent then told me that we needed to get out to St. Luke’s Church before they closed at 4 o’clock.
 She said “A Bridger finished that church.”
 So after a look through the museum we drove the short drive to St. Luke’s Church.
 A volunteer docent walked us from the St. Luke’s Church gift shop down to the “Old Brick Church” as it has long been named, and told us that St. Luke’s, which was built about 1632, is the oldest brick church still standing complete in all of the United States.
 Our founding fathers’ met and worshiped in that church.

-As we walked into the old church, I got chills up my spine as I saw that there was a large stone marker (one of only two) in the floor right in front of the alter of the church which was placed over the bones of my ancestor Joseph Bridger which read:
+As we walked into the old church, I got chills up my spine as I saw that there was a large stone marker (see photo above) which is one of only two in the floor, right in front of the alter of the church which was placed over the bones of my ancestor Joseph Bridger which read:

 SACRED TO THE MEMORY

 COUNCELLOR OF STATE IN VIRGINIA TO KING CHARLES

 ye 2d DYING APRIL ye 15 A.D.1686 AGED 58 YEARS